google/android-security-lints/README.md

 ## Lint checks included in this library

-*   `DefaultSecureConnectionsDetector` - detects when unsafe default settings are applied to an app's network security config.
+*   `InsecureConnectionsDetector` - detects when unsafe default settings are applied to an app's network security config.
     *   `DefaultCleartextTraffic`: Suggests adding a network security config with `cleartextTrafficPermitted="false"`.